airswap/airswap-about/technology/makers.md

 ## HTTP vs WebSocket

-If a URL is HTTPS, it is implied that the server supports the latest RFQ protocol at that endpoint.
+If a URL is HTTPS, it implies that the server supports the latest RFQ protocol at that endpoint.
 If a URL is WebSocket (`wss`) then the server communicates its supported protocols upon connnection.
 See the `initialize` method of the [Request for Quote](protocols.md#rfq) and [Last Look](protocols.md#last-look) protocols for details.
 WebSocket servers can support both RFQ and Last Look protocols.

 ## Getting Started